nilanjana2008/Walmart_Sales-Data-Analysis/README.md

 # Walmart_Sales-Data-Analysis

 ## **🎯 Objective**
-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We have utilized Python for data cleaning and pre-processing, SQL for advanced querying, and structured problem-solving techniques to get answers to key business questions.
+This project is an end-to-end data analysis solution aimed at extracting critical business insights from Walmart sales data.
+Python was used for thorough data cleaning to ensure data quality and consistency.
+SQL was then leveraged for advanced querying and analysis to answer key business questions related to sales performance, product trends, and regional insights.

 ## **🛠 Tools and Technologies Used**